 - No food or drink is allowed next to your Chromebook. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook.
-(Be careful with headphones) - Students should never carry their Chromebook while the screen is open unless directed to do so by a teacher. - Chromebooks should be shut down when not in use to conserve battery life. - Chromebooks should never be shoved into a locker or wedged into a book bag without a protective case. - Do not expose your Chromebook to extreme temperature or direct sunlight for extended periods of time.
+(Be careful with headphones) - Students should never carry their Chromebook while the screen is open unless directed to do so by a teacher. - Chromebooks should be shut down when not in use to conserve battery life. - Do not expose your Chromebook to extreme temperature or direct sunlight for extended periods of time.
 Extreme heat or cold may cause damage to the laptop.